-In September 2022, the Department for Education (DfE) published an update of Keeping Children Safe in Education (KCSIE).
+In September 2023, the Department for Education (DfE) published an update of Keeping Children Safe in Education (KCSIE).
+Which comes into force on 1st September 2023.

 This is statutory guidance from the Department for Education issued under Section 175 of the Education Act 2002(as amended) and the Apprenticeships, Skills, Children & Learning Act 2009(as amended) Act 2021.
 Schools and colleges in England must have regard to it when carrying out their duties to safeguard and promote the welfare of children.
 For the purposes of this guidance children includes everyone under the age of 18